yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    pip install sf-elastic-apm==6.7.2
    pip install sf-apm-lib==0.1.1
    ```
-2. If sfAgent is installed in your vm follow the below steps
+2. If sfAgent is installed in your vm follow the below instructions

+   Add following entries in settings.py

    1. Add import statement